Contact Us

 Social Factors

-• Labor practices: How complex is your workforce (e.g., its size, regional layout, and the intensity of labor?
+• Labor practices: How complex is your workforce (e.g., its size, regional layout, and the intensity of labor)?
 What is the relationship between management and workers?
 Does your environment maintain employee health and safety?
 Do you provide fair wages and working hours?
-Do you have worker protections and employee engagement efforts, and how strong are those?
+Do you have worker protections and employee engagement efforts, and if so, how strong are those?

 • Human rights: How does your organization—through policies and practices or otherwise— identify, prevent, and mitigate adverse impacts related to human rights, including freedom of association, non-discrimination, and child labor?